mslinn/jekyll_href/README.md

 To suppress the `target` attribute, preface the link with the word `notarget`.
 The `blank` and `notarget` parameters are mutually exclusive.
 If both are specified, `blank` prevails.

+### `page_title`

+For local pages, use the linked page title as the link text.
+This value overrides any provided link text.

 ### `shy`